-Corporate Social and Environmental Responsibility (CSER) Policy: Our CSER policy remains a cornerstone of our commitment to sustainability, social equity, and reducing our environmental impact.
-We continue to hold ourselves accountable to these principles and ensure that they are reflected throughout our supply chain.
+Corporate Social and Environmental Responsibility (CSER) Policy

+Our CSER policy continues to serve as a cornerstone of our business approach, embedding sustainability, social equity, and environmental stewardship into our operations.
+We remain fully accountable to these principles and actively promote their application throughout our supply chain.